 My name is Félix M. Pabón-Rodríguez.
-I'm an Assistant Professor of Biostatistics and Health Data Science at the Indiana University School of Medicine and an Adjunct Assistant Professor of Biomedical Engineering and Informatics at the IU Luddy School of Informatics, Computing, and Engineering in Indianapolis, Indiana.
+I am an Assistant Professor of Biostatistics and Health Data Science at Indiana University School of Medicine and an Adjunct Assistant Professor of Biomedical Engineering and Informatics at the Luddy School of Informatics, Computing, and Engineering.

 In addition to my research activities, I am actively engaged in service to the university and broader community through Diversity, Equity, and Inclusion (DEI) initiatives.
 This includes supporting programs that promote Biostatistics and Health Data Science among underrepresented and minority populations through outreach, recruitment, and training programs.